czephyr/czephyr/README.md

 </br>

-Computer Science is super interesting.
+Computer Science is super interesting 📖.
+My interests are smooth operations, scaling, System Design and Machine Learning.

 </br>

 * 🌍    Currently living in Milan.
 * 🎓    Studying for my master's degree in Data Science.
-* 💼    Working as DevOps engineer in the Telecom sector for a non-profit.
+* 💼    Working as R&D DevOps Engineer in the Telecom sector for a non-profit.

 </br>